If you are travelling off grid for any period of time, then you might want to consider a dual battery setup for your vehicle.

 They come with numerous advantages over other lead-acid and sealed AGM batteries.
 They are much lighter, they charge very quickly, they can handle a very regular significant depth of discharge.

-Hopefully, this article has given you a broader understanding of how to double battery systems work.
+Hopefully, this article has given you a broader understanding of how dual battery systems work.

 I would recommend you have any wiring done by a qualified auto electrician, and at the very least, get their advice on how to accomplish what it is you need.